For years I was being pushed around by microscopic bacteria that lived in my gut, but I didn’t know it!

 Lack of sleep causes stress to the microbiota

-Not sleeping regularly or deeply even if your room is free from EMFs, can cause stress that can damage the microbiome.
+Not sleeping regularly or deeply even if your room is free from EMFs, can cause anxiety that can damage the microbiome.
 Making sure to get 7 or 8 hours per night is key to a healthy gut.

 Diets low in plant fiber can compromise gut health